yandex-research/structural-graph-shifts/datasets/readme.md

-# Graph datasets & data splits
+# Graph Datasets & Data Splits

 The homogenous graph information is stored in `.mat` files using the following dict structure:
 - `'features'`: `scipy.sparse.coo_matrix` or `np.ndarray` of shape `(num_nodes, num_features)`